New Media Ventures

 Seed Round in 2018

-BallotReady, Inc. is a non-partisan online and mobile voter guide that focuses on local elections.
-Founded in 2015 and based in Chicago, Illinois, the company aggregates information from various sources, including candidates' websites, League of Women Voters questionnaires, news articles, campaign finance records, and legislative roll calls.
-This allows users to access comprehensive background information on all candidates and referendums on their ballots.
-BallotReady enables voters to compare candidates, understand their positions on relevant issues, and save selected candidates for easy reference, either on mobile devices or during the voting process.
-The platform aims to promote informed voting and civic engagement by providing accessible, easy-to-understand information about the electoral choices available to voters.
+BallotReady, Inc. is a Chicago-based company that offers a non-partisan online and mobile voter guide for local elections.
+Established in 2015, BallotReady aggregates information from various sources, including candidates' websites, League of Women Voters questionnaires, and campaign finance records, to provide voters with comprehensive background information on candidates and referendums on their ballots.
+The platform allows users to compare candidates, view their positions on key issues, and save selected candidates for easy access during the voting process.
+By promoting informed voting, BallotReady aims to enhance civic engagement and facilitate a better understanding of down-ballot choices for voters.

 Swayable